Co-Founder AgreementA Co-Founder Agreement allows you to set out the equity ownership, initial investments and responsibilities of each co-founder.

 Getting together with a friend or two and creating a new business is an exciting time in any entrepreneur’s life.
-However, Co-Founders are often so busy building and running their new business that they skip a hugely important step, the Co-founder Agreement.
-A Co-founder Agreement is a contract between Co-Founders setting out the ownership, initial investments and responsibilities of each Co-Founder.
-This agreement also safeguards you in the case of a dispute, as it can provide protection to show what the co-founder agreed too.
+However, co-founders are often so busy building and running their new business that they skip a hugely important step, the Co-founder Agreement.
+A Co-founder Agreement is a contract between co-founders setting out the ownership, initial investments and responsibilities of each co-founder.
+This agreement also safeguards you in the case of a dispute, as it can provide protection to show what the co-founder agreed to.

 Use this Co-Founder Agreement if:

 - You are a co-founder and would like to clearly set out the equity participation in your new business.

 What does the Co-Founder Agreement cover?

 - Co-founder details;

 - Project description;